Techtonica/curriculum/chrome-developer-tools/chrome-developer-tools.md

 - How to view a webpage's source code with and without Quick Source Viewer
 - How to access the "Elements" tab to view a webpage's HTML and CSS
 - How to access the JavaScript console to run and debug code
-- Students will learn the various keyboard shortcuts to open Chrome Developer Tools
+- Participants will learn the various keyboard shortcuts to open Chrome Developer Tools

 ### Supplemental Materials